jasny/auth/README.md

 #### user

-    Auth::user(): UserInterface|null
+    Auth::user(): UserInterface

 Get the current user.

-Returns `null` if no user is logged in.
+Use `isLoggedIn()` to see if there is a logged in user.
+This function throws an `AuthException` if no user is logged in.

 ### Events